cyberphone/doc/payments/paymenthandler.md

 In most payment systems, the security and integrity of payment operations are *primarily* a concern (and responsibility) for the payment providers.
 The https://www.w3.org/TR/payment-method-manifest/ scheme is not fully aligned with this notion since there are no *direct proofs* that payment providers can verify.
-Native wallet solutions OTOH, may support **attestations** for *devices*, *keys*, and *applications*, not only during enrollment, but for individual payment operations as well.
+As a comparison, native wallet solutions may support **attestations** for *devices*, *keys*, and *applications*, not only during enrollment, but for individual payment operations as well.

 &nbsp;